cesars-pizza/Minecraft-Server-JS/FEATURES.md

 ### General
 This is similar to regular NPC Creation but instead of recording individual animation markers and playing them at a constant speed in blocks per second, it records the player's position and rotation every tick and plays it back.

-It is activated by left clicking with an emerald.
+It is activated by right clicking with an emerald.

 ### Honeycomb
-Left clicking cycles the syncronization channel of the animation.
+Right clicking cycles the syncronization channel of the animation.
 This is used to align multiple NPCs frames to simulate interaction.

 By default it is set to not syncronize

 ### Stick
-Left clicking starts a 3 second countdown to start recording the animation.
+Right clicking starts a 3 second countdown to start recording the animation.
 Upon the text "GO", a zombie will spawn at the player's position as a marker of where to loop back to at the end of the animation.

 A counter will show how much time has passed if not syncronized, and it will show how much time is left if it is syncronized

 All other NPCs that it is syncronized to will pause on their first frame during the countdown and will playback syncronized to the recording.

-If the NPC is not syncronized, the recording can be stopped by left clicking with the stick again.
+If the NPC is not syncronized, the recording can be stopped by right clicking with the stick again after the countdown.
 If it is, the recording will stop when the counter reaches 0.

-### Lava Bucket
+### Redstone Dust
 During or after recording, the lava bucket will appear.

-Left clicking it will remove the existing recording and allow it to be re-recorded.
+Right clicking it will remove the existing recording and allow it to be re-recorded.

 All other settings such as syncronization and name are preserved.

 ### TNT
-Left clicking the TNT will exit Auto NPC Creation Mode and set the hotbar to its previous state.
+Right clicking the TNT will exit Auto NPC Creation Mode and set the hotbar to its previous state.

 This resets all settings for the next time an NPC is created.